Thermodynamic Comparison and the Ideal Glass Transition of A Monatomic Systems Modeled as an Antiferromagnetic Ising Model on Husimi and Cubic Recursive Lattices of the Same Coordination Number: Results and Discussion

 \subsection{The effect of $J^{\prime\prime}$}

-The roles of four-spins interaction $J^{\prime\prime}$ in CRL and the Husimi lattice are very different.
-In the CRL, there are six squares in one cubic unit. the value of $J^{\prime\prime}$ affects the spins states the same way as $J_{P}$, i.e. it increases the transition temperature.
-However it does not change $T_{\text{M}}$ and $T_{\text{K}}$ in the Husimi lattice because the 4-spins interaction is mainly the interaction of a whole unit, thus its effect is like a magnetic field $H$ for each single spin.
+The roles of four-spins interaction $J^{\prime\prime}$ in CRL and HL are very different.
+There are six squares in one cubic unit in the CRL.
+The value of $J^{\prime\prime}$ affects the spins states in the same way as $J_{P}$, i.e. it increases the transition temperature.
+However it does not change $T_{\text{M}}$ and $T_{\text{K}}$ in the HL because the 4-spins interaction is mainly the interaction of the whole unit, thus its effect is like a magnetic field $H$ for each single spin (Fig. \ref{fig13}).

-\subsection{Conclusion}
+\section{Conclusion}

+The Ising model on a recursive lattice enables us to do exact calculations without approximation to study the supercooled liquid, the crystal formation and phase transitions.
+We have constructed and compared a multi-branched 2-D HL and a cubic recursive lattice of the same coordination number $q$.
+The branch number is set to be 3 in the multi-branched 2-D HL to make $q$ to be 6.
+Because of the identical $q$, both lattice are designed to approximate the regular 3-D lattice.
+We applied the antiferromagnetic Ising model on the two lattices, in which the alternative spin arrangement represents the ordered phase (crystal state), while the homogeneous spins arrangement represents the metastable state, i.e. the liquid and the supercooled liquid states.